After-School Sports Program FAQ

 7. How do I order a uniform and what is the cost?

 Athletes wear the same uniform (jersey and shorts) for most sports.
 Uniforms can be purchased to be worn for multiple years or rented per season.
-You can order a uniform for your child by indicating the need for a uniform on the Sports Registration Form or by contacting Mr. Richard Barraza at firstname.lastname@example.org.
-The cost of a uniform is $65 if purchased or $40 if rented.
+You can order a uniform for your child by indicating the need for a uniform on the Sports Registration Form or by contacting Mr. Alfred Sterling at email@example.com.
+The cost of a uniform varies per sport, but can be worn multiple seasons, unless the uniform is discontinued by the manufacturer or the student outgrows it.
 Black softball pants are worn instead of shorts for Girls Softball.
 Athletes may wear green, gold or white softball socks.
 These can be purchased at any sporting goods store.

 8. Does my child need any special sports equipment?